rminehan/c4/slides.md

 Nothing else going on the JVM

 So as long as there's enough memory, it's okay to be a hog

 ---

-# Dirty tricks hidden away

-The optimizations I came up use dirty tricks but they're hidden under a functional layer

-e.g. didn't mutate arrays in place

----

-# ArraySeq

-Scala's equivalent of Array

-Has mutable and immutable forms

-Just wraps around an array

-Could have used the same tricks on this structure

----

-# Many tricks

-Each experiment generally exploited one trick

-- parallelizing

-- removing intermediate collections

-- caching (speed up depends)

-- cfor based iteration

----

-# Combine them?

-Would be nice to have an array api that lets you combine the different orthogonal concepts

-For both `Array` and `ArraySeq`

----

-# My fear

-> Would be nice to have an array api that lets you combine the different orthogonal concepts

-Would become overly abstracted and convoluted like the scala collections library

----

-# Abstraction vs Performance

-Also abstraction can lead to performance issues creeping back in

----